-Prerequisites: WOMS 1110 and SOAN/FSGN 2219 or PSYC /FSGN 2220 policy.
-Note Students who have received credit for GNTG 3305 may not take this course for credit (Also listed as FSGN 3305)
+Prerequisites: WOMS 1110 and

+SOAN/FSGN 2219 or PSYC /FSGN 2220

 An examination of the unique roles and position of older women in contemporary society with an emphasis on how they are perceived and treated by society.
 Topics may include the variations in the psychological, health and socioeconomic status and needs of older women with implications for social policy.
-Note Students who have received credit for GNTG
+Note Students who have received credit for GNTG 3305 may not take this course for credit (Also listed as FSGN 3305)